aryanchandrakar/Java/README.md

         --> For student B, it has to display the faculty aaa & bbb.

+## Exception Handling
+* Create a program to take input from user as 1/2/3, if user enters 1, display info about Arithmetic Exception, 2 and 3 for Null pointer exception and Array index out of bound exception, respectively.
+Use, Try, Catch block for each exception individually. -- [Answer_link](https://github.com/aryanchandrakar/Java/blob/4b951229781119f4872733d52708b7ed6f9b81b5/exception_handling/userInput_tryCatch.java)

+* Professors are allowed to enter marks for students.
+Professors can enter only marks between 0 and 100.
+Anything entered below 0 or above 100 is considered to be an exception.
+Write a program that receives an array of marks from Professor.
+If the marks fail to satisfy the criteria then handle them as exceptions.
+Apply Exception handling where ever necessary in this program. -- [Answer_link](https://github.com/aryanchandrakar/Java/blob/4b951229781119f4872733d52708b7ed6f9b81b5/exception_handling/professorMarksException.java)

+* Create a user defined exception class by extending exception class to handle two kind of scenario, where

+            (1) input cannot be zero or negative.
+            (2) input cannot be in the range 50 to 100 Throw object of user defined exception class and handle it by using nested try block with specific exceptions catch block.
+Also define finally block in the program.  -- [Answer_link](https://github.com/aryanchandrakar/Java/blob/4b951229781119f4872733d52708b7ed6f9b81b5/exception_handling/senarioExceptionCatch.java)

 ## String & Arrays
 * Write a Method that receives a jagged array containing marks scored by a student in various semesters.
 For instance the marks in the jagged array are as shown below